THIS WEEK WE’VE HAD THREE OF OUR CLIENTS contact us seeking advice about problems they’re having with “manipulation” of their online YELP reviews.

 It appears as though YELP is working to resolve the problems, but for now I suggest staying clear.
 If it looks like a duck, smells like a duck and walks like a duck… It’s probably a duck.

-So, What’s Our Current Recommendation?
+So, What’s Our Current Recommendation for Reputation Management?

 Now that Google has removed much of that information, and also highlighted the review button, we’re recommending that practices encourage patients to review their practice directly into Google.
-This will affect your rankings in local search, and Google has shown no interest in making reviews part of their income strategy (like YELP apparently has).
+This will affect your rankings in local dental marketing search, and Google has shown no interest in making reviews part of their income strategy (like YELP apparently has).
 So, at this point, there’s no indication that Google will manipulate reviews for revenue.

 Here’s How To Help Your Patients Submit A Google Review: